CoSMoMVPA/CoSMoMVPA/doc/source/ex_classify_svm.rst

 Matlab_ has an implementation of a support vector machine classifier that supports two classes.
 Its implementation uses two functions: ``svmtrain`` and ``svmclassify``.
-Have a look at these functions' signatures (``help svmtrain`` and ``help svmclassify``) and then write a wrapper that will have the same function signature as our generic classifer, but uses matlab's SVM inside.
+Have a look at these functions' signatures (``help svmtrain`` and ``help svmclassify``) and then write a wrapper that will have the same function signature as our generic classifier, but uses matlab's SVM inside.
 Below is the signature and function header for our new function.

 Test your solution using the first part of :ref:`run_classify_svm`